Malabar Coast: Definitions

 The term Malabar Coast, in historical contexts, refers to India's southwestern coast, which lies on the narrow coastal plain of Karnataka and Kerala between the Western Ghats range and the Arabian Sea.
 The coast runs from south of Goa to Kanyakumari on India's southern tip.
 India's southeastern coast is called the Coromandel Coast.

 In ancient times the term Malabar was used to denote the entire south-western coast of the Indian peninsula.
 The region formed part of the ancient kingdom of Chera until the early 12th century.
 Following the breakup of the Chera Kingdom, the chieftains of the region proclaimed their independence.
-Notable among these were the Zamorins of Calicut, Kolathiris, Perumbadappu Swaroopam, Venad, the Coylot Wanees Country of northeast and coastal Ceylon (including Puttalam), Valluvokonathiris of Valluvanad.
+Notable among these were the Zamorins of Kozhikode, Kolathunadu, Perumbadappu Swaroopam, Venad, Kingdom of Valluvanad of Kingdom of Valluvanad.